cloudmesh-cmd3/cmd3/docs/source/manual.rst

 can cd into it and install it just as any other python package.

 Let us walk through how to do this in more detail.
-The command to create such a module is called `cm-generate-command`.
+The command to create such a module is called `cm generate command`.
 It uses a template that is installed in the directory::

   ~/.cloudmesh/cmd3_template

 You can obtain the manual page by just typing::

-  $ cm-generate-command
+  $ cm generate help

 Let us assume you like to create a command called `uebercool` to be included in cmd3.
 This can be achieved with a very small number of steps.

 First, call the command::

-  cm-generate-command uebercool --path=~
+  cm generate command uebercool --path=~

 This will generate a a cloudmesh command module in your home directory. be careful that there is no such module already as the